 There is a good case for high tobacco taxes on cigarettes to discourage their use and reduce smoking rates.
 However, vapes are a less harmful substitute for smoking and there is no justification for high taxes on health grounds.
 Low taxes on vaping will provide an incentive to smokers to switch and will improve public health.

-Vaping nicotine should be taxed according to risk in a similar way to nicotine replacement products.
-They should also be GST-free like nicotine replacement therapy.
+Vaping nicotine should be taxed according to risk.
 Vaping is at least 95% less harmful than smoking and the tax level should reflect that low risk.
 The tax rate for vapes in the UK and New Zealand is 15-20%, in line with the GST or VAT.

-One modelling study found that e-cigarette use is very responsive to price changes.
-Every 10% increase in e-cigarette prices was associated with a drop in e-cigarettes use by up to 11.5% and was associated with a significant increase in smoking.
+One modelling study found that every 10% increase in e-cigarette prices was associated with a drop in adult e-cigarettes use by up to 11.5% and was associated with a significant increase in smoking.

 Because the benefit to society is so high, regulators should look to other sources of income to replace tobacco taxes.
 Raising vape taxes to replace tobacco excise is as illogical as saying that someone who switches from driving a car to riding a bicycle should expect new taxes on biking to replace the lost petrol taxes.